Skip to Content

 Concurrently perform a retirement plan review

 When a retirement plan review is performed alongside a plan service provider search, an employer gets a better picture of the benefits currently provided, the costs currently incurred, and the advantages and disadvantages of possible changes.
-In some cases, when the RFP responses are received and measured against the services and costs associated with a current plan, it may become clear that the best solution may be to continue with the current plan administrator and renegotiate aspects of the current agreement that could be improved.
+In some cases, when the RFP responses are received and measured against the services and costs associated with a current plan, it may become clear that the best solution may be to continue with the current vendor and renegotiate aspects of the current agreement that could be improved.

 Seek independent advice